 At 15 feet (based on historical observations)

-- Water over the roadway on Ferndale Road north of Marine Drive and also north of Slater Road
+- Expect water over the roadway on Ferndale Road north of Marine Drive and also north of Slater Road

-- Water over the roadway at the corner of Barrett and Paradise Roads
+- Expect water over the roadway at the corner of Barrett and Paradise Roads

-- Flooding of the WDFW parking lot on Marine Drive
+- Expect flooding of the WDFW parking lot on Marine Drive

-- Water over the roadway at corner of Marine Drive south of Country Lane
+- Expect water over the roadway at corner of Marine Drive south of Country Lane